ibm-cloud-docs/EventStreams/satellite_provisioning.md

     The source is the {{site.data.keyword.messagehub}} Satellite instance, the target is the COS bucket, and the role is Writer.
     If the COS on Cloud instance is in a different account, ensure that the authorization policy is created in the COS instance's account and the {{site.data.keyword.messagehub}} instance's account is set as the source account.

-    If the {{site.data.keyword.messagehub}} Satellite instance has not been provisioned, use the following command to provision the instance with the additional parameter.
+    If the {{site.data.keyword.messagehub}} Satellite instance has not been provisioned, use the following command to provision the instance with the additional **-p** parameter.

     ```sh
     ibmcloud resource service-instance-create <instance-name> messagehub Satellite <location-id> -p '{"cos_bucket_crn":"<cos-bucket-crn>"}'
     ```
     {: codeblock}

-    If the {{site.data.keyword.messagehub}} Satellite instance has been provisioned, use the following command to update the instance with the -p parameter.
+    If the {{site.data.keyword.messagehub}} Satellite instance has been provisioned, use the following command to update the instance with the **-p** parameter.

     ```sh
     ibmcloud resource service-instance-update <instance-name> -p '{"cos_bucket_crn":"<cos-bucket-crn>"}'